Connect with others who understand.

 Side effects

-Common side effects of Kisunla include amyloid-related imaging abnormalities (ARIA, changes in brain tissues), microhemorrhage (small brain bleeds), superficial siderosis (iron deposits in the brain tissue), and headaches.
+Common side effects of Kisunla include amyloid-related imaging abnormalities (ARIA, changes in brain tissue), ARIA with edema (ARIA-E, swelling in the brain), ARIA with hemosiderin deposits (ARIA-H, iron buildup in the brain), microhemorrhage (small brain bleeds), superficial siderosis (iron deposits in brain tissue), and headache.

-Rare but serious side effects may include serious intracerebral hemorrhages (bleeding in the brain larger than 1 centimeter), symptomatic ARIA, focal neurologic deficits (problems with function of nerves, spinal cord, or brain) that can mimic ischemic stroke, and infusion-related reactions.
+Rare but serious side effects may include serious intracerebral hemorrhages (bleeding in the brain larger than 1 centimeter), symptomatic ARIA, and focal neurologic deficits (problems with brain, spinal cord, or nerve function) that may resemble an ischemic stroke.
+Infusion-related reactions may also occur.
+People who carry two copies of the ApoE e4 (ApoE e4 homozygotes) have a higher risk of developing ARIA, including more severe forms.
+Testing for ApoE e4 status is recommended before starting treatment.

 For more information about this treatment, visit:

-Kisunla (Donanemab-Azbt) Injection, for Intravenous Use — U.S. Food and Drug Administration
+Kisunla (Donanemab-Azbt) Injection, for Intravenous Use — Eli Lilly